nazime1/Principles-of-Software/docs/java.md

     int P = Q;

 P and Q are integers in this line of Java code.
 P is an **r-value**, a variable on the right of the assignment operator that stores data.
-Because Q is on the left, Q is an **l-value**, which refers to <span style="color:blue;">the location of Q's data</span>.
+Because Q is on the left, Q is an **l-value**, which refers to <span style="color:#0091ff;">the location of Q's data</span>.
 Thus, we have P and Q, but "buckets" containing data.
 Because we are setting P equal to Q, we are "pouring out" the data stored in P's location, and "filling P" with the data stored in Q's location.
 There are now two buckets filled with Q's data.

 For another example: